News & insights

 Learning Management System (LMS): Software for delivering, tracking, and managing training/education — examples of this include HowNow, Cornerstone and OpenSesame.

-Learning Style Models: While generally disproven, previous theories suggested people had a preferred method of receiving and processing information that offered advantages.
+Learning Style Models: Previous theories suggested people had a preferred method of receiving and processing information that offered a learning advantage.
+This idea is now generally disproven by education research, though it remains a common misconception.

 Microlearning: Short, focused learning units or activities — much like a PepTalk!